-- Prevention work takes many forms, from home fire safety visits, safe and well visits, marketing, advice and education through to involving the community in helping to design and deliver our services. - Protection activities involve advising individuals and businesses on how to keep safe and their risk management responsibilities, so that buildings are safer.
-In addition fire safety regulations are enforced where necessary. - Where and when emergency incidents still occur, they are responded to using modern methods, appliances and equipment.
-The Brigade operates one of the most stringent emergency response standards nationally and the latest information indicates that the Brigade has the fastest average actual response times to primary fire incidents in the country.
+- Our Prevention work takes many forms and includes safer homes visits, fire and road safety education and advice, arson reduction initiatives and community engagement.
+We focus on the most vulnerable people in our communities. - Our Protection activities involve advising individuals and businesses on how to keep safe and their risk management responsibilities, so that buildings are safer.
+In addition, fire safety regulations are enforced where necessary. - Our 999 Emergency Call Handling Service is delivered 24hrs a day, 365 days per year.
+Where and when emergency incidents still occur, they are responded to using modern methods, appliances and equipment.
+The Brigade operates one of the most stringent emergency response standards nationally and the latest information indicates that the Brigade has one of the fastest average actual response times to primary fire incidents in the country. - The Government's aim is to reduce the risk from major emergencies such as natural disasters or terrorist attacks so that people can go about their business freely and with the confidence that the UK is equipped to deal with such incidents.
+The Brigade plays an integral part in ensuring National Resilience and is 100% compliant with the Governments requirements in supporting national resilience.
+We are an active member and maintain strong links with other category 1 responders through the Cleveland Local Resilience Forum.